Blake-design/learning-tree/README.md

 - Express
 - Apollo Server
 - GraphQl
-- D3
+- React D3 Tree

-## How to Download and use Offline

-Your eyes may have glossed over when you read "progressive web app" and thats ok.
-A PWA is simply a web application that can be used offline.

-For mobile :

-1. Visit our site ---- insert site here -----

-----insert photo---

-2. Open your browser settings

-3. Scroll down nad tap Add to Home screen

-4. Confirm by tapping Add

-For desktop:

-1. Visit our site ---- insert site here -----

-----insert photo---

-2. Click install button in address bar

-3. And finally Install
+- React TS Particles

 ## Creators

-This project was crafted as a collaboration between Blake McCarty and Greg Zaragoza.
+This project was crafted as a class collaboration between Blake McCarty and Greg Zaragoza.
 From the begining they worked tirelessly to bring thier own spark of creativity to life.